A cheat’s guide to the beautiful opera Madama Butterfly.

 Years pass, and Cio-Cio-San waits faithfully for her husband’s return from distant shores.
 Long abandoned by her family, she is alone with her servant Suzuki and a living memento of her American love.
 She refuses all offers of marriage, singing of her great hope for the day Pinkerton will return.
 The faithful Suzuki tries in vain to convince her to abandon hope.

 But when his ship comes in, Pinkerton is not alone.
 As dawn breaks, what will become of Butterfly’s great hope?

 Cio-Cio-San: (nickname Butterfly), a former geisha.

 B.F.
-Pinkerton: an American businessman.
+Pinkerton: an American naval officer.